 The QPLANT shall have an MTBF (Mean Time Between Failure) of at least 5 years.

 In the offer, the Applicant shall present a preliminary FMEA showing compliance of the proposed design with this MTBF.
-The Contractor shall continously update this FMEA during the design process ensuring that the MTBF is maintained.
+The Contractor shall continuously update this FMEA during the design process ensuring that the MTBF is maintained.

-The Contractor shall provide MTBF for the main QPLANT components.
+The Contractor shall provide the Mean Time Between Failures (MTBF) values for all major QPLANT components, including but not limited to:

+Equipment and assemblies listed in the main Bill of Materials (BoM)

+Safety-significant or reliability-critical Structures, Systems, and Components (SSC), such as:

+Sensors and instrumentation

+Control and shut-off valves

+Pressure relief devices and bursting disks

+Actuators, regulators, and any components affecting operational safety or availability

+MTBF values shall be substantiated by manufacturer data, field performance records, or predictive reliability models.
+The level of detail shall be proportionate to the component’s criticality in the overall system reliability and availability architecture.

-In the offer, the Applicant shall present a justification for achieving this MTBF including but not limited to listing the MTBF of the main components, applied redundancy, …
+In the offer, the Applicant shall provide a substantiated justification for the proposed MTBF, including:

+Overview of system architecture and major components

+Configuration and applied redundancy (e.g. N+1, 2oo3)

+MTBF values per critical component, with supporting data

+Summary RAMI considerations and lifecycle-impacting design choices

+Outline of RCM strategy supporting availability objectives

+Key failure modes and corresponding mitigation measures

+The design shall clearly support the specified system-level reliability and availability targets

 The Contractor shall provide the detailed maintenance plan for all the QPLANT main components in order to meet the reliability requirements.

 Operating scenario, minimum turndown or nominal operation shall not influence or impact reliability.